uweseimet/atari_public/README.md

 - OUTSIDE - The virtual memory manager.
 The binary is available on https://www.seimet.de/atari/en.

-- PISCSI - Atari client tools for the RaSCSI/PiSCSI project.
-The binaries are available on https://www.hddriver.net/en/piscsi_tools.html.

 - ROMSPEED - Copies the TOS ROM to the Fast-RAM and accelerates the system.
 The binary is available on https://www.seimet.de/atari/en.
 Also see https://www.stcarchiv.de/stc1991/09/romspeed-und-virtuelle-speicherverwaltung (German only).

 - RSSCONV - Converts .RSC and .H files created by a resource construction set like INTERFACE into a format suitable for assemblers like the EASYRIDER assembler.

+- SCSI2PI - Atari client tools for the PiSCSI/SCSI2Pi projects.
+The binaries are available on https://www.hddriver.net/en/piscsi_tools.html.

 - SCSI_MON - The SCSI Driver monitor.
 The binary is available on https://www.hddriver.net/en/scsidriver.html.